The second Test match at Hyderabad ended as a damp squib as well.

 The difference was that man VVS Laxman, who reserves his best for the kangaroos.

 The Aussies kept digging into their marsupial pockets for ways to counter the Hyderabadi’s merry march to victory but there were just no tricks up their sleeves.

-Ricky Ponting, unlike his predecessor, Steve Waugh, seems to more often than not, let the game drift and that seems to be exactly the case once again when the Aussies, by rights, should have been going in for the kayo.
+Ricky Ponting, unlike his predecessor, Steve Waugh, seems to ,more often than not, let the game drift and that was to be the case once more when the Aussies, by rights, should have gone in for the kayo.